Many health care professionals spend time working extended hours and risking their own health.

 - Treat depression

-Five practices to try
+Five mindfulness practices to try

 Being mindful doesn’t need to be complicated.
-Here are five suggestions from Sanford Fit, a community health program by Sanford Health, to settle the mind and calm the body, any time and anywhere.
+Here are five suggestions from Sanford Fit, a community health program by Sanford Health, to settle the mind and calm the body, anytime and anywhere.

-- Pick a color: Choose a color, any color — maybe your favorite color.
+- Pick a color.
+Choose a color, any color — maybe your favorite color.
 Look around and find 10 objects that are this color.
 Pick another color and repeat.

-- Keep a journal: This can be for personal reflection, drawing, or even creative writing.
+- Keep a journal.
+This can be for personal reflection, drawing, or even creative writing.
 Keeping a journal can be a great form of self-expression and relaxation.

-- Practice yoga: Using your phone, tablet or computer, you have access to a plethora of yoga videos to help stretch your muscles, get the blood moving and recharge your brain and body.
+- Practice yoga.
+Using your phone, tablet or computer, you have access to a plethora of yoga videos to help stretch your muscles, get the blood moving and recharge your brain and body.

-- “Sounds good” exercise: Sit somewhere comfortable and close your eyes.
+- “Sounds good” exercise.
+Sit somewhere comfortable and close your eyes.
 What do you hear?
 Many things, or just your own breathing?
 Focus on one sound and sway with the natural rhythm.

-- Savor what you consume: Drink your coffee, and really taste it.
+- Savor what you consume.
+Drink your coffee, and really taste it.
 Experience the full sensation — the warmth, the scent, the feeling.
 Share in a mindful moment the same way with your family over dinner.
 Talk about your experiences together, and see if one of you notices something the others didn’t.

-A main goal of mindfulness is to remain focused on the present and attempt to free our minds from past events or anxiety about the future.
+The main goal of mindfulness is to remain focused on the present and attempt to free our minds from past events or anxiety about the future.
 Practicing mindfulness helps achieve this and improves other cognitive functions, such as learning, attention, problem-solving and decision-making.

 - Healthy workplace for providers helps patients, too